aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 {{</highlight>}}

-We could adjust the runtime-versions needed based on all the target languages we are transpiling the construct to.
+The first command in the build phase of this YAML file is `projen release`.  <a href="https://projen.io" target="_blank">Projen</a> helps us with taking care of the JSII compilation, unit testing, tamper detection and packaging.
+We will dive deeper into Projen in next section.
+Projen creates the transpiled packages and places them in the `dist` directory.

+The other build phase commands look for the existence of runtime specific `dist` directories and set the runtime specific CodeArtifact environmental variables before publishing the artifacts using <a href="https://github.com/cdklabs/publib/blob/main/README.md" target="_blank">publib</a>.

 ## Summary
-In this section, we have created the pipeline code that would be used to build, package and push the ConstructLib code.
-Next section we will look into how to structure the ConstructLib code.
+In this section, we created the pipeline code that will be used to build, package and push the ConstructLib code to our Private Construct Hub.
+In the next section we will set up Projen to create a construct library